-We have prioritized 100 districts (13% of all 773 districts in India) along with 15 urban agglomerates using a cluster of 24 developmental indicators and Disaster Risk Index that ranked low on the composite index.
+We have prioritized 100 districts (13% of all 773 districts in India) along with 20 urban agglomerates using a cluster of 24 developmental indicators and Disaster Risk Index that ranked low on the composite index.
 These districts include all of the 28 long-term Child Centred Community Development (CCCD) districts where we are implementing programs through 16 Programme Units (PUs) as well as the districts where we are implementing thematic grant projects currently.
-Twenty-four of these districts are Aspirational Districts21.
-The total population of girls and young women in the 100 districts as per the Year 2022 estimates is 85 million from which we expect to reach the goal of 20 million girls.
+Twenty- four of these districts are Aspirational Districts21.
+The total population of girls and young women in the 100 districts as per the Year 2022 estimates is 8.5 crores from which we expect to reach the goal of one crore girls and young women.

 Additionally, all 117 districts in North-East states are covered through HIV/AIDS interventions.
 Nineteen districts in North-East are also covered through SRHR and adolescent health projects.
 We have our presence in the remaining 541 districts in India through our supply chain for HIV and TB medicines, diagnostics and other commodities.
-These districts are not included in the 100 districts where Plan India will prioritize its interventions during CS- V Update.
+These districts are not included in the 100 districts where Plan India will prioritize its interventions during the revised CS-V.